bordjoski/zkp-fsh/README.md

 #### Registration process:

-1. Define agreement (which by default uses 1024-bit prime number) and has default strength 1\
-`const agreement = await zkpfsh.Agreement.generateAgreement();`\
-If agreement with 512-bit prime number and strength 1.5 is required:\
+1. Generate agreement\
-`const agreement = await zkpfsh.Agreement.generateAgreement(512, 1.5);`\
+`const agreement = await zkpfsh.Agreement.generateAgreement();`
-Strength can be in range 1 - 2 and it affects size of the proof (produced by Client) and size of the proof request (produced by Verifier), meaning that bit length of the proof in the case of Client (or bit length of the proof request in the case of Verifier) devided by bit length of agreement is equal to given strength multiplied by 8

 2. Make agreement between Client and Verifier\
 `const client = new zkpfsh.Client(agreement);`\
 `const verifier = new zkpfsh.Verifier(agreement);`

-3. Client calculates a secret based on provided agreement and password and sends result to Verifier.\
+3. Client calculates a secret based on provided agreement and password and sends result to Verifier to store.\
 `const secret = client.getSecret('password');`

 #### Authentication proccess:

-1. Client provides a claim to Verifier - value based on agreement and internal authentication process identifier (random number) and sends it to Verifier\
+1. Client provides a claim to Verifier'\
 `const claim = client.getClaim();`

 2. Verifier generates a proof request and sends it to the client\